FIND ME ON

 From the title, I expected that this would be more about manifestation and the psychology of achieving big results.
 Instead, it's more about emotional regulation and mastery of your mind.

-The most valuable concept is the process of neuro-associative conditioning, where Robbins shows you how to control your own motivations and make it easy to do what yourself to by conditioning your brain.
+The most valuable concept is the process of neuro-associative conditioning, where Robbins shows you how to control your motivations and actions by conditioning your brain.

-The examples are very dated now, which made it a bit tougher to get through, and I think some of his messages are communicated better in other books now, but the core psychological principles are very valuable and worth reading.
+The examples are dated now, which made it less engaging, and some of his messages are communicated better in other books, but the core psychological principles are valuable and worth reading.

 From Third World To First